rampantdev/100-days-of-code/log.md

 #Python
 Began writing a script to organize folders within a folder to be more efficiently stored.
 Working on matching files within folders to determine if duplicates exist.

+### Day 10: May 4, 2017 - Debuging
+#Python
+Found an error in a script I use at work that was checking on a partial match instead of an exact match, leading to bloated results.
+Debugged and fixed the error.

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)